-RBI Syllabus 2025: The Reserve Bank of India (RBI) carries out the recruitment of RBI Assistant and RBI Grade B officers through the exams.
+RBI Syllabus 2025: The Reserve Bank of India (RBI) prescribes the syllabus for the RBI Assistant and RBI Grade B exams.
 The question papers of these exams are framed based on the notified pattern and syllabus.
-The syllabus for the RBI recruitment exams is prescribed by the RBI itself.
-The RBI Grade B syllabus and RBI Assistant syllabus are given in the official notification.
-The RBI exam syllabus contains the topics and subtopics that applicants must study for the exam.
-Go through the detailed RBI syllabus and prepare for the given exams accordingly.
+The RBI Grade B syllabus and RBI Assistant syllabus are generally mentioned in the official notification.
+Candidates need to prepare all the topics and subtopics given in the official syllabus of the RBI exam.
+The detailed RBI Grade B syllabus and RBI Assistant syllabus are shared below.
+Go through the detailed RBI syllabus and prepare for the exams accordingly.
 Candidates can create an effective exam preparation approach by reviewing the RBI syllabus.
-We have described the RBI syllabus for the ensuing tests below.
+We have described the RBI syllabus for the tests below.

 - RBI Grade B Syllabus 2025